 Review your policy annually for changes.

 If your home has increased or decreased in value, you’ll want to make sure that it’s covered for the proper amount.

-Reviewing policy discounts once a year may also save you $$$, since certain upgrades, monitoring systems, and small adjustments may quality your home for additional discounts.
+Reviewing policy discounts once a year may also save you money, since certain upgrades, monitoring systems, and small adjustments may qualify your home for additional discounts.

 More and more, insurers are checking credit information when pricing homeowner insurance policies.

 If you have a solid credit score, your insurer may offer you a discount, since good credit indicates that you’ll pay your premiums on time.

 If you’ve kept your homeowners insurance coverage with the same company for many years, ask about a loyalty discount.

 On average, you can claim a 5% discount for staying with the same company for three or more years and a 10% discount for staying with the same company for six or more years.

 If you sign up for your new homeowners policy before your old one expires, you may be eligible for a discount of up to 10% off your premium.